Axiomatic-AI/ax-mcp/README.md

 ## Installation

+> **Important**: Not yet released to PyPi.
+Follow the developer for instructions for now

 You can install each domain server independently based on your needs.
 These can be installed in many MCP clients such as cursor or claude.

 **For PIC Domain:**